inlife/nexrender/README.md

 $ nexrender-cli --file=myjob.json
 ```

+> Note: its recommended to run `nexrender-cli -h` at least once, to read all useful information about available options.

 #### Assets

 We've successfully rendered a static project file using nexrender, however there is no much point doing that unless we